All News

 Leena Halabi honored with distinguished alumni award

-The College of Humanities and Social Sciences is proud to honor Leena Halabi, BA Global Affairs; Russain and Eurasian Studies '14, with the 2024 Distinguished Alumni award in Russian and Eurasian studies.
+The College of Humanities and Social Sciences is proud to honor Leena Halabi, BA Global Affairs; Russian and Eurasian Studies '14, with the 2024 Distinguished Alumni award in Russian and Eurasian studies.
 Halabi is a social media analyst with Voice of America.

 Peter Boettke publishes new book on Estonia's path to freedom Publications